-“I’ll bring you something fresh when I come back.” as he bent down to stroke the small cat’s grassy fur.
+“I’ll bring you something fresh when I come back.”
+He said as he bent down to stroke the small cat’s grassy fur.

-Ever since then, he’s been giving it all sorts of vegetables.
+Ever since then, he has been giving it all sorts of vegetables.
 It turns out, Zeeke will only take uncooked raw vegetables.
-He has no idea what Zeeke does with them, but it was somewhat bringing them closer together.
+He still had no idea what Zeeke did with them, but it was somewhat bringing them closer together.

 After saying his goodbye, Kaidus left the academy.

 “KAIDUSH!!
-Anise tackled him as he came home.
+Anise tackled him as he arrived at home.

 “Welcome back honey.”
 Adalina also gave him a hug.